Configuration > Templates & Policies > Applications & SaaS > SaaS Optimization

 Use the SaaS Optimization dialog box to optimize your SaaS applications.
 Descriptions of the three options at the top of the dialog box follow:

-Enable SaaS optimization enables the appliance to contact the Cloud Intelligence Service and download information about SaaS services.
+Enable SaaS Optimization – Select this check box to enable the appliance to contact the Cloud Intelligence Service and download information about SaaS services.

 Ping active SaaS subnets to determine RTT/metric

 Add subnet sharing entries locally for subnets within RTT threshold

 Advertise subnets and their metric (within threshold) via subnet sharing to client-side appliances

 Upon seeing an SFDC flow, generate a substitute certificate for an SFDC SSL domain (one substitute certificate per domain)

 Auto-generate dynamic NAT rules for SFDC (but not for unchecked services)

 |RTT Threshold||Amount of time (in ms) allotted that specifies how often Orchestrator will recalculate the Round Trip Time for the enabled applications.

 NOTE: You might want to set a higher RTT Threshold value to see a broader scope of reachable data servers for any given SaaS application.
 As best practice, production RTT Threshold values should not exceed 50 ms.